American Council on Education

 The American Council on Education (ACE) is a nonprofit 501(c)(3) U.S. higher education association established in 1918.
 ACE's members are the leaders of approximately 1,600 accredited, degree-granting colleges and universities and higher education-related associations, organizations, and corporations.
 The organization, located in Washington, D.C., conducts public policy advocacy, research, and other initiatives related to key higher education issues and offers leadership development programs to its members and others in the higher education community.

 Leadership

 Ted Mitchell became president of ACE on September 1, 2017, succeeding Molly Corbett Broad, who had retired.
 Prior to coming to ACE, Mitchell served as the U.S. Department of Education's under secretary in the Obama administration from 2014 to January 2017.
 He also served as president of Occidental College from 1999 to 2005.
-ACE also runs leadership development programs for higher education administrators in the United States, including the ACE Fellows Program, which prepares emerging campus leaders for senior executive roles.